folkehelseinstituttet/Fhi.Frontend.Demo/CONTRIBUTING.md

 ## Git submodules

-There is a submodul in this repo:
+There is a submodule in this repo:

 - `./Fhi.Frontend.Style`, [Github repo Fhi.Frontend.Style](https://github.com/folkehelseinstituttet/Fhi.Frontend.Style)